-Keys and Locks
+Keys and Locks Keys

-Keys

-Leaving children in a vehicle with the ignition key is dangerous for many reasons.
-Children or others could be badly injured or even killed.
-They could operate the power windows or other controls or even make the vehicle move.
-The windows will function with the keys in the ignition and children could be seriously injured or killed if caught in the path of a closing window.
-Do not leave the keys in a vehicle with children.
+Leaving children in a vehicle with the ignition key is dangerous and children or others could be seriously injured or killed.
+They could operate the power windows or other controls or make the vehicle move.
+The windows will function with the keys in the ignition, and children or others could be caught in the path of a closing window.
+Do not leave children in a vehicle with the ignition key.

-The key can be used for the ignition, door locks, tailgate, and side storage boxes.
+The key is used for the ignition and all door locks.